yijkan/01-Flix/README.md

 The following **additional** features are implemented:

+- [ ] Dark/Light themes
 - [x] Settings to order the movies by popularity or title
-- [ ] Dark/Light themes
+- [x] Segmented Control for Table/Collection Views
+- [x] Tapping TableView cell shows details page
+- [x] Tapping CollectionView poster shows details view
 - [ ] Search bar disappears and reappears with scroll
-- [x] Segmented Control for Table/Collection Views
-- [x] Tapping TableView cell shows title and overview
-- [x] Tapping CollectionView poster tapped brings up title and overview

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):